aosmith16/shiny_class/README.md

 # Introduction to Shiny

-This repository contains the files used in an Introduction to Shiny reading and conference class I will teach in Fall 2019 (2019-09-30 to 2019-12-04).
-The class meets for a total of eight 2-hour sessions, with the last session reserved for students to show off their own apps.
+This repository contains the files used in an Introduction to Shiny reading and conference class I taught in Fall 2019.
+The class met for a total of seven 2-hour sessions, with the last session reserved for students to show their own apps.

-Materials for class session are in separate folders for each meeting.
-These contain app templates that were the basis for interactive coding, handouts, and pictures of apps for students to recreate.
+Materials used during class session are stored in separate folders.
+These contain app templates that were the basis for interactive coding, handouts, and pictures of apps for students to recreate during in-class activities.

-Apps with the code we worked on interactively together are in a folder named "interactive_exercises", mostly to help me remember what I wanted to cover.
-Apps that students were to recreate on their own are stored in "activity_solutions".
+Final versions of apps with the code we worked on interactively in class are in a folder named "interactive_exercises", mostly to help me remember what I wanted to cover.
+Apps that students were to recreate on during activities are stored in "activity_solutions".

-# Outline
+# Class outline

-Here is the basic outline of what I will cover:
+Here is the basic outline of what I covered:

 ## Class 1